django-cms/django-cms/docs/extending_cms/app_integration.rst

 App Integration
 ###############

-It is pretty easy to integrate your own Django applications with django-cms.
+It is pretty easy to integrate your own Django applications with django CMS.
 You have 5 ways of integrating your app:

 1. Menus